 Payment can be made at the January meeting (January 19) or through the PayPal link below.
 Note: Your RWA member ID is required, either way.

 MEETING ON april 19, 2016 —

-MEETING ON MARCH 15, 2015 —
+MEETING ON May 17, 2016 —

 This chapter complies with RWA’s bylaws and policies on chapters.
 All members of this chapter must be members in good standing of RWA during their membership in this chapter.
 Visitors may attend two chapter meetings prior to applying for membership in the chapter.